-The Trust is outward-facing in terms of its practice and outlook and seeks opportunities in the changes arising from Central and Local Government policies - it currently has two significant growth projects under consideration.
+The Trust is outward-facing in terms of its practice and outlook and seeks opportunities in the changes arising from Central and Local Government policies - it currently has two significant growth projects under consideration and is providing outreach financial services support to another local Trust under an ESFA Service Level Agreement.

-The Trustees have implemented a number of systems to assess the other risks that the Trust faces, especially in the operational areas (eg. in relation to teaching, health and safety, safeguarding, bullying and school trips) and in relation to the control of finance.
-They have effectively deployed systems, including operational procedures (e.g. vetting of new staff and visitors, supervision on school grounds) and internal financial controls (see below ) in order to minimise risk.
+The Trustees have implemented a number of systems to assess the other risks that the Trust faces, especially in the operational areas (e.g. in relation to teaching, health and safety, safeguarding, bullying and school trips) and in relation to the control of finance.
+They have effectively deployed systems, including operational procedures (e.g. vetting of new staff and visitors, supervision on school grounds) and internal financial controls in order to minimise risk.
 The Trustees have also ensured they have adequate insurance cover during the period, by engaging with the ESFA's Risk Protection Arrangements and taking out additional insurance cover for educational visits and vehicles.
 The Trust also operates a robust staff attendance management policy, underpinned by a Staff Healthcare scheme to reduce the affects (on provision and finances) of long term staff absence.

-The risk register itself is monitored by the AST Finance, Audit & Risk Committee to ensure that risks are treated or tolerated depending on the urgency and potential impact of the risk.
+The risk register itself is monitored by the AST Finance Audit & RIsk Committee to ensure that risks are treated or tolerated depending on the urgency and potential impact of the risk.
 This risk register is updated on an annual basis and rag-rated in terms of priorities.
 With specific regard to financial risks, the Trust is exposed to risks associated with bank balances (cashflow), cash and trade creditors, with limited trade (and other) debtors.
-The Trust has an effective system of internal financial controls to ensure risk is minimal in these areas - this is explained in more detail in the Internal Control Framework.
+The Trust has an effective system of Internal financial controls to ensure risk is minimal in these areas - this is explained in more detail in the Internal Control Framework.
 Sufficient cash is held in reserve to enable the Trust to support any financial issues that it may experience.
 The Trust has robust financial procedures which are implemented appropriately at all times.
 These ensure that purchases of goods and services are appropriately authorised before costs are incurred; that all payments are approved by at least two members of the Senior Leadership Team before funds are remitted.

 Monthly financial reports are produced to enable any issues to be identified at an early stage.
-The Trust commissions an FRS102 report each year on each school to keep track of its Local Government Pension Scheme liabilities.
+The Trust commissions an FRS102 report each year on each school, to keep track of its Local Government Pension Scheme liabilities.
 The Trust continues to make a lump sum annual contribution, to help reduce this and despite the pension scheme being in deficit, it is not considered to impact on the Trust.